reactos/wallpapers/README.md

 ## File size

 The file size of one wallpaper file should be smaller than 300 KB.
-150 KB or less is recommended.
+The recommended size is 150 KB or less.

 ## Manage this repository